-Her work has been included in many group exhibits throughout the United States and she is held in collection at the Center for Fine Art Photography in Fort Collins, CO, Girls Club in Fort Lauderdale, FL, and Rochester Museum of Fine Arts in Rochester, NH, as well as many private collections.
+Dudley-Carr’s work has been featured in numerous group exhibitions across the United States and is held in collections including the Center for Fine Art Photography in Fort Collins, CO, Girls Club in Fort Lauderdale, FL, and Rochester Museum of Fine Arts in Rochester, NH, as well as many private collections.

-In 2011, Dudley-Carr was included in the Girls Club exhibition “Reframing the Feminine” alongside Nan Goldin, Cindy Sherman, Francesca Woodman, Lorna Simpson, and Carrie Mae Weems, to name a few.
-Dudley-Carr has opened her practice from photography to sculpture and video art.
-Her work discusses the human form, sexuality, illness, and the aging process.
-Dudley-Carr lives and works in Boston, MA.
+In 2011, Dudley-Carr was selected for inclusion in the Girls Club exhibition “Reframing the Feminine,” alongside artists such as Nan Goldin, Cindy Sherman, Francesca Woodman, Lorna Simpson, and Carrie Mae Weems.